 Michel and Mary Orradre Professor of Economics

-Over the past two decades, Professor Field's current research is in two main areas.
+Over the past two decades, Professor Field's research has been in two main areas.
 The first, aimed at better integrating the human sciences, is reflected in his 2001 book, Altruistically Inclined?
 The Behavioral Sciences, Evolutionary Theory, and the Origins of Reciprocity, which won the 2003 Alpha Sigma Nu National Book Award in the Social Sciences.
-Recently published articles in this area include "Group Selection and Behavioral Economics," in the Handbook of Contemporary Behavioral Economics: Foundations and Developments (2006), "Beyond Foraging", which appeared in the December 2007 Journal of Institutional Economics, and "Why Multilevel Selection Matters", in the Journal of Bioeconomics (December 2008).
-His paper "Prosociality and the Military" is forthcoming in the Journal of Bioeconomics, and "Schelling, von Neumann, and the Event that didn't Occur" recently appeared in Games (2014).
+Subsequent contributions in this area include "Group Selection and Behavioral Economics," in the Handbook of Contemporary Behavioral Economics: Foundations and Developments (2006), "Beyond Foraging", which appeared in the December 2007 Journal of Institutional Economics, and "Why Multilevel Selection Matters", in the Journal of Bioeconomics (December 2008).
+More recently, his paper "Prosociality and the Military" appeared in the Journal of Bioeconomics (July 2014), and "Schelling, von Neumann, and the Event that didn't Occur" was published in Games (2014).